haohe2904/QP_free/README.md

 1. solvers – main solver routines.

-2. Clients – intermediate scripts that link the problem formulation to the solver.
+2. clients – intermediate scripts that link the problem formulation to the solver.

 3. fix_rank_function – basic utilities for fixed-rank manifolds.